mobarski/st_repl_connection/README.md

 # Streamlit ReplConnection

-Connect to local REPL applications from your Streamlit app.
+Connect to local REPL applications from your [Streamlit](https://streamlit.io/) app.

 For example you can control [llama.cpp](https://github.com/ggerganov/llama.cpp) session from your app!

 Why connect in this way and not via wrapper like [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)?

-Well, you don't have to wait for the wrapper update and can use ALL the newest features.
+- You don't have to wait for the wrapper update and can use the newest features.
+- You can run in on machines without a c/cpp compiler.
+- It's easier to deploy.

 ![screenshot](static/screenshot1.png)